If you live in Victoria, you’ll almost certainly be aware of the regional town of Healesville.

 Considered one of the hardest day hikes in Healesville if not Victoria, Mount Juliet is a 9km return hike spawned from the fiery depths of hiking Hell.

-In other words, it’s a bloody hard hike!
+In other words, it’s a bloody hard hike and one I would recommend for all hiking groups in Victoria!

 On the outskirts of Healesville lies a makeshift car park either side of Maroondah Highway which is the unofficial start of the Mount Juliet Track.